The Reflection series has two overarching goals:

 The theory?
-As a local vender, I would readily accept a local script that allows purchases from other local vendors only, since it would offer one more way to increase sales.
-And that would, in turn, impel me to find other local vendors willing to accept the “local dollars” I receive for the goods and services I need.
+As a local vender, I would readily accept a local script that allows purchases from other local vendors only, since it would offer me one more way to increase sales.
+And that would, in turn, impel me to find other local vendors willing to accept the “local dollars” I receive for goods and services that I need.
 In this way, a virtuous counter trend to our increasing globalization would take root and accelerate.

 He also makes the following argument in favor of “negative interest”: If each dollar lost 5% of its value, each year, money would no longer be immortal.
 It would, instead, be aligned with the natural state of affairs in which all things decay and die.
-And with money in this more natural state, we would have no incentive to horde money – and insist on a positive return on its use – since our choice would be to use it or watch it disappear.
+And with money in this more natural state, we would have no incentive to horde it since our only choices would be to use it or watch it disappear.

-Our current economic structures – generally seen as unchanging and unchangeable – reinforce behaviors that are deeply exploitative of our selves, others and the world, all in a vain attempt to make us invulnerable to the vicissitudes of life.
 As Eisenstein see it, changes such as the ones he spells out are essential if we hope to create more connected and nourishing lives.